Michael-Vorontsov/DependencyManager/README.md

 ## Requirements

+Framework compliant with *Swift4.2* and by so require *XCode10*.

 ## Installation

 DependencyManager is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'DependencyManager'